h-bails/tubular-retro/README.md

 The Checkout app manages the order completion process, from collecting shipping details to processing payments via Stripe.
 It interacts with the Stripe payment gateway for secure transactions.
 Redundancy is built in to ensure the order is processed successfully, even in cases of page reloads or connectivity issues.

 ### Consignments
 The Consignments feature allows users to request the sale of their own items through the store.
 Submitters receive email notifications upon request submission.
-Admins can approve or decline consignment requests through a dashboard, and users are notified of the outcome via email.
-Approved consignments lead to discussions between the site owner and submitter.
+Admins can approve or decline consignment requests through the Consignment Management dashboard, and users are notified of the outcome via email.
+Approved consignments lead to further discussion between the site owner and submitter.

 ### Contact
 The Contact app facilitates communication between users and site owners.
 It includes a contact form for users to send messages to the site owners and provides general contact information.